In like a lion, out like a lamb. That’s what they say about the weather in March, and I suspect that’ll hold true this year.

 - Beets – Can be sown out directly towards the end of the month.

 - Potatoes – the gardener tradition is to sow potatoes on St. Patrick’s day (March 17th).
-But really they can go in anytime from mid March to early June, depending on when you want to harvest them and if they are early season or late season varieties.
-Avoid a situation where the green growth of your potatoes might get killed back by frost – even though the potato won’t die, it will use a lot of it’s energy up rebuilding green leaf mass and won’t produce as nice a harvest later.
+But really they can go in anytime from mid March to June, depending on when you want to harvest them and if they are early season or late season varieties.
+Avoid a situation where the green growth of your potatoes might get killed back by spring frosts – even though the potato won’t die, it will use a lot of it’s energy up rebuilding green leaf mass and won’t produce as nice a harvest later.

 - Beets – any remaining beets should be used before they go to seed next month.
-My last picking was already starting to taste just a hint metallic.

 - Carrots & Parsnips – finish off the overwintered carrots & parsnips, they’ll go to seed soon.